 Currently, only Lake Erie is believed to have a breeding population of the invasive grass carp.
 These fish have primarily been found in southeastern Lake Erie near Maumee, OH.
-However, grass carp continue to be caught farther and farther away from the Ohio epicenter, suggesting the population is expanding.
+However, grass carp continue to be caught further away from the Ohio epicenter, suggesting the population is expanding.
 Grass carp can grow up to 5 feet long and weigh 80 pounds.
-They feast on submerged aquatic vegetation and can consume between 20% and 100% of their body weight every day, putting them in direct competition with endemic fish, waterfowl and invertebrates.
-In Lake Erie, a number of eradication strategies have been discussed, but efforts there continue to be based around research of this carp population rather than action.
+They feast on submerged aquatic vegetation and can consume between 20% and 100% of their body weight every day, putting them in direct competition with endemic fish, waterfowl, and invertebrates.
+In Lake Erie, several eradication strategies have been discussed, but efforts there continue to be based around research of this carp population rather than action.